evildmp/BrachioGraph/docs/how-to/calibrate.rst

    :class: 'main-visual'

 Hysteresis needs to be compensated for in order to achieve the best results.
-The dead-band of hysteresis is usually a few µS.
+The dead-band of hysteresis is usually a few µs.
 Although a motor *itself* may not have a large dead-band, you will find that the system itself has larger dead-bands, especially affecting the shoulder motor.